fiskaltrust/rollout-doc/middleware/step-by-step/4-a-cloud-tse-for-multiple-cash-registers/README.md

 ![scu_add](../images/scu-add.png)

 ### Step 3 - Entering the details
 Enter a descriptive name for your new SCU in the description field, choose the right package and version applicable to this particular TSE, and select the outlet in which this SCU should be active.
-When selecting a package the portal will automatically pick the most recent version as default.
+When selecting a package the fiskaltrust.Portal will automatically pick the most recent version as default.

 ![main](../images/main-scu.png)

 Once you have entered all information, click `Save` and you'll be redirected to where you configure additional technical details.
-The majority of these settings is TSE specific and you will need to provide the values required by that cloud TSE (e.g. in the case of Fiskaly the TSS ID, the API key, and the API Secret key).
+The majority of these settings is TSE specific and you will need to provide the values required by that cloud TSE (e.g. in the case of fiskaly the TSS ID, the API key, and the API Secret key).
 *A full list of available options for each TSE type can be found [here](https://docs.fiskaltrust.cloud/docs/posdealers/rollout-doc/middleware#templating-to-create-cashboxes) under the section `SCU`.*

 **Another important part here is the URL** under which the SCU should be accessible to the queue.
 This includes three elements